 In light of this, I would like to talk about the first four wastes and how we can remove them.

 Defects are mistakes that cause time, energy, and money to fix.
 When we produce a defect, (say, we don’t take the time to measure out the correct amount of fabric, sew an entire dress, try it on after it’s finished, and realize it looks worse than if a one year old child made it (I just did that last week)) we waste not only our own time, but also money.
-Because I made the mistake of trying to eyeball my dress size out of laziness, I not only wasted a ton of fabric, but I also had to rip the dress the shreds and start the entire thing over again.
+Because I made the mistake of trying to eyeball my dress size out of laziness, I not only wasted a ton of fabric, but I also had to rip the dress to shreds and start the entire thing over again.

 In order to get rid of defects, make sure to properly do the work.
 Measure everything out, take your time, and make sure it’s a good product.
 Even if it seems easier to cut corners, in the end, it probably will be shoddy at best.
 Worst case scenario, you will have to take the time to do the whole thing over again.
 Honestly, I could take my own advice here.
 I am the queen of corner cutting, especially if it’s something I want to get over with.
 It usually doesn’t end well for me.